 | Cucumbers | DWC, Drip | 55–65 | Fast producers.
 Need vertical support. |

-My advice: start with lettuce and basil.
-They’ll give you quick wins, teach you the fundamentals, and — if you want to sell your produce — have reliable local demand.
+My recommendation: start with lettuce and basil.
+They’ll give you quick wins, teach you the fundamentals, and — if you want to sell — have reliable local demand.
+Basil in particular grows so fast hydroponically that you’ll be giving it away within a few weeks if you’re not selling it.
+For a deep dive on growing basil indoors year-round, see our guide to hydroponic basil growing.

 How to Build Your First System: Step-by-Step

-Let’s build the simplest possible working system — a Kratky lettuce setup — from scratch.
-You can have plants in water by the end of the day.
+Let’s build the simplest possible working system — a Kratky storage tote setup — from scratch.
+You can have plants in water by the end of today.
+For a full step-by-step build guide with materials lists for three different system types, see our post on how to build a hydroponic system at home.

 What You’ll Need